top of page

 Frequently Asked Questions

-The Farley’s employee counselling is not a helpline or a short-term intervention.
-It is consistent, person-centred therapy delivered by one counsellor who becomes a familiar presence within your organisation.
-This consistency allows trust to build and makes it easier for employees to reach out when they need support.
+Employee counselling at The Farley is not a helpline or short-term referral service.
+It is ongoing, relational therapy delivered by the same counsellor within your organisation.
+This consistency allows employees to build trust and makes it more likely that support will be used before issues reach crisis point.